meghadandapat/Clash-Round-2/README.md

 # CLASH ROUND 2 ONLINE JUDGE:
-<p> This platform was developed & deployed successfully for hosting Clash- An event part of the annual techfest Credenz under the PICT IEEE Stident Branch (PISB).</p>
+<p> This platform was developed & deployed successfully for hosting Clash- the flagship event of Credenz organised by PISB.</p>
 <p>

 So, here is a quick guide for setup on your PC and host run this platform locally.

-### 1) Clone the project onto your local Machine (from the fullnfinal branch).
+### 1) Clone the branch named fullnfinal.

+	git clone -b fullnfinal https://github.com/meghadandapat/Clash-Round-2.git

 ### 2) Create a virtual environment and install the required packages.